tidbcloud/terraform-provider-tidbcloud/README.md

 }
 ```

-username and password are the API key's public key and private key, or you can pass them with the environment:
+username and password are the API key's public key and private key, you can also pass them with the environment:

 ```
 export TiDBCLOUD_USERNAME = ${public_key}
 export TiDBCLOUD_PASSWORD = ${private_key}
 ```

+Now, you can use the tidbcloud provider!

 ### Get projectId with project Data Source

-You can use the tidbcloud provider now.
-First, let us get all the projects by project data source:
+Let us get all the projects by project data source first:
-- We use `data` block to define the data source of tidbcloud, it consists of the data source type and the data source name.
+- Use `data` block to define the data source of tidbcloud, it consists of the data source type and the data source name.
 In this example, data source type is `tidbcloud_project` and the name is `example_project`.
-The prefix of the type maps to the name of the provider
+The prefix of the type maps to the name of the provider.
-- You can find all the supported configs for project data source [here](./docs/data-sources/project.md)
-- We use `output` block to get the information, and can expose information for other Terraform configurations to use.
+- Use `output` block to get the information, and can expose information for other Terraform configurations to use.
 It is similar to return values in programming languages. see [official doc](https://www.terraform.io/language/values/outputs) for more detail

+Besides, you can find all the supported configs for the data source and resource [here](./docs)

 ```
 terraform {